 Meet the team behind the Foundation

-Mona Rahman is the Foundation’s projects lead and she’s been the driving force behind both programmes.
+Mona Rahman is the Foundation’s Projects Manager and she’s been the driving force behind both programmes.
 Working alongside the trustees, she oversees strategic planning as well as the Foundation’s charitable work.
-And her address book is packed with charitable and social enterprise leaders, who she connects with winners and finalists of the Stephen Lloyd Awards to help them on their way.
+Her address book is packed with charitable and social enterprise leaders, who she connects with winners and finalists of the Stephen Lloyd Awards to help them on their way.

 Mona’s been with Bates Wells for over 15 years, formerly as a marketing manager.
 Outside of work, she is a Fellow of the RSA network’s platform for social change, an active member of the Stag Lane PTA and enjoys volunteering in her daughter’s school.